pgrondein/data_platform_for_data_analytics/README.md

 - Insert the new data in the MySQL staging data warehouse into the PostgreSQL production data warehouse.

 The Python script is available here : [etl.py](https://github.com/pgrondein/data_platform_for_data_analytics/blob/f1cf0e857b2209264bfe97486afc96dcc1e491a6/etl.py)

+## Design of a Big Data architecture - Apache Spark

+Finally, we will use our skills in Big Data Analytics to create a Spark connection to the data warehouse and then deploy a machine learning model on SparkML for making sales projections.

+The Python script is available here : [big_data_script.py](https://github.com/pgrondein/data_platform_for_data_analytics/blob/5b95af92f8dbd1a49c07dfed68213fe002baf752/big_data_script.py)